 The origin goes back to women’s organizer Ann Reeves Jarvis who held workshops to improve sanitary conditions.
 One of her goals was to decrease infant mortality.
 During the U.S. Civil War (1861 to 1865), the groups she had organized, helped wounded soldiers from both the Union and Confederates.
 After the Civil War, these women and Jarvis held Mother’s Friendship Day picnics to mourn fallen women and men and to work for peace.

-To Dress for Success on Mother’s Day, here is the summary of outfit ideas for women in midlife.
+To Dress for Success on Mother’s Day, here is the summary of how to dress for Mother’s Day as a woman in midlife.

 - If you are the daughter, don’t dress against her fashion rules.
 You don’t want to offend her on her honor day Don't dress against your mom's fashion rules when you visit her on Mother's Day. #family #mothersday Click To Tweet